Code Style. ActionScript

-The Smart Tabs check box is available if the Use Tab Character check box is selected.
+The Smart tabs checkbox is available if the Use tab character checkbox is selected.

-|Tab size||In this text box, specify the number of spaces included in a tab.|
+|Tab size||In this field, specify the number of spaces included in a tab.|

-|Indent||In this text box, specify the number of spaces (or tabs if the Use Tab Character check box is selected) to be inserted for each indent level.|
+|Indent||In this field, specify the number of spaces to be inserted for each indent level.|

-|Continuation indent||In this text box, specify the number of spaces (or tabs if the Use Tab Character check box is selected) to be inserted between the elements of an array, in expressions, method declarations and method calls.|
+|Continuation indent||In this field, specify the number of spaces to be inserted between the elements of an array, in expressions, method declarations and method calls.|

 Use this tab to specify where you want spaces in your code.
-To have IntelliJ IDEA automatically insert a space at a location, select the check box next to this location in the list.
-The results are displayed in the Preview pane.
+To have IntelliJ IDEA automatically insert a space at a location, select the checkbox next to this location in the list.
+The results are displayed in the preview pane.

 Wrapping and braces

 In this tab, customize the code style options, which IntelliJ IDEA will apply on reformatting the source code.
-The left-hand pane contains the list of exceptions (Keep when reformatting), and placement and alignment options for the various code constructs (lists, statements, operations, annotations, etc.) The right-hand pane shows preview.
+The left-hand pane contains the list of exceptions (Keep when reformatting), and placement and alignment options for the various code constructs (lists, statements, operations, annotations, and so on) The right-hand pane shows the preview.

 Alignment takes precedence over indentation options.

-Use Right Margin field to specify a margin space required on the right side of an element.
-If you select Default option then a value of the right margin from the global settings is used.
+Use the Hard wrap at field to specify a margin space required on the right side of an element.
+If you select the Default option, then a value of the right margin from the global settings is used.

 Wrap on typing

-- Default - in this case IntelliJ IDEA uses the Wrap on typing option that is specified in the global settings.
+Default: in this case IntelliJ IDEA uses the Wrap on typing option that is specified in the global settings.

-- Yes - in this case IntelliJ IDEA uses the value specified in the Right Margin field.
+Yes: in this case IntelliJ IDEA uses the value specified in the Right Margin field.

-- No - in this case this option is switched off and a line can exceed the value specified in the right margin.
+No: in this case this option is switched off and a line can exceed the value specified in the right margin.

 Keep when reformatting

-Use the check boxes to configure exceptions that IntelliJ IDEA will make when reformatting the source code.
-For example, by default, the Line breaks check box is selected.
-If your code contains lines that are shorter than a standard convention, you can convert them by disabling the Line breaks check box before you reformat the source code.
+Use the checkboxes to configure exceptions that IntelliJ IDEA will make when reformatting the source code.
+For example, by default, the Line breaks checkbox is selected.
+If your code contains lines that are shorter than a standard convention, you can convert them by disabling the Line breaks checkbox before you reformat the source code.

-The wrapping style applies to the various code constructs, specified in the left-hand pane (for example, method call arguments, or assignment statements).
+The wrapping style applies to the various code constructs, specified in the left-hand pane (for example, method call arguments, method declaration parameters, or assignment statements).

-|Wrapping style||From this drop-down list, select the desired wrapping style:
+From this list, select the desired wrapping style:

-|Align when multiline||If this check box is selected, a code construct starts at the same column on each next line.
+|Align when multiline||If this checkbox is selected, a code construct starts at the same column on each next line.
 Otherwise, the position of a code construct is determined by the current indentation level.|

-|Select this check box to have the specified character or characters moved to the next line when the lines are wrapped.|
+|Select this checkbox to have the specified character or characters moved to the next line when the lines are wrapped.|

-|'else' on new line||Use this check box to have the corresponding statements or characters moved to the next line.|
+|'else' on new line||Use this checkbox to have the corresponding statements or characters moved to the next line.|

-|Select this check box to have the code after the specified character moved to a new line.|
+|New line after ||Select this checkbox to have the code after the specified character moved to a new line.|

-|Indent case branches||If this check box is selected, the |
+|Indent case branches||If this checkbox is selected, the |

 Braces placement options

-| Braces placement style || Use this drop-down list to specify the position of the opening brace in class declarations, method declarations, and other types of declarations.
+Use this list to specify the position of the opening brace in class declarations, method declarations, and other types of declarations.
 The available options are:

-| Force braces||From this drop-down list, choose the braces introduction method for
+From this list, choose the braces introduction method for

 Use this tab to define where and how many blank lines you want IntelliJ IDEA to retain and insert in your code after reformatting.
 For each type of location, specify the number of blank lines to be inserted.
-The results are displayed in the Preview pane.
+The results are displayed in the preview pane.

-|Keep Maximum Blank Lines||In this area, specify the number of blank lines to be kept after reformatting in the specified locations.|
+|Keep maximum blank lines||In this area, specify the number of blank lines to be kept after reformatting in the specified locations.|

-|Minimum Blank Lines||In the text boxes in this area, specify the number of blank lines to be present in the specified locations.
+In this area, specify the number of blank lines to be present in the specified locations.

-|Indent package statement children||Select this check box to have the nested statements of package statements indented on code reformatting.|
+|Indent package statement children||Select this checkbox to have the nested statements of package statements indented on code reformatting.|

-|Align C-style comments /*...*/||Select this check box to adjust lines in C-style comments.|
+|Align C-style comments /*...*/||Select this checkbox to adjust lines in C-style comments.|

 |Align object properties||From the drop-down list, select the type of objects' alignment: |